-You can also admire a masterpiece of the medieval sienese painting, the Maestà by Simone Martini, with the Madonna and Child Enthroned, surrounded by Saints.
-This represents one of the main examples of how much the people from Siena were devotee of the Virgin Mary.
+You can also admire another masterpiece of the medieval sienese painting, the Maestà by Simone Martini, with the Madonna and Child Enthroned, surrounded by Saints.
+This represents one of the main examples of how highly the people from Siena were devotee of the Virgin Mary.

 Other interesting frescoes, describing episodes of the everyday life in a hospital of the 1400's, can be seen in the Santa Maria della Scala former hospital, placed in front of the Cathedral.